javiguuti/trabajo_grupal_final/README.md

 - Model comparison
 - Model evaluation

+## Results

+Three classification models were trained and evaluated:

+- Logistic Regression
+- Decision Tree
+- Random Forest

+Model performance was assessed using:

+- Accuracy
+- Precision
+- Recall
+- F1-score
+- ROC-AUC
+- Confusion Matrix

+  ## Conclusions

+The project demonstrates a complete machine learning pipeline for binary income classification.

+The exploratory analysis revealed clear relationships between educational attainment and annual income, while multivariate analysis highlighted the importance of combining demographic and employment-related variables for prediction.

+The comparison of several classification algorithms illustrates how different models perform on the same dataset and emphasizes the importance of appropriate preprocessing and evaluation.

 ## About Me

 I am a Data Science & Business Analytics undergraduate at ESIC University in Madrid, Spain.